UNDERSTANDING YOUR BREAST AUGMENTATION RECOVERY TIMELINE

 - Implants will still be high and compressed, but may have a little more projection

-- Breasts will still be firm and tight
+- Breast tissue will still be firm and tight

 - Nipples will still appear low